zethkane/Maven.Quiz4/README.md

 ## Section 3 - Object Orientation
 ### Account
 * **Description**
-	* The purpose of this class is to
+	* The purpose of this class is to create an implementation of the
 * **Methods to Complete**
 	* `Long getId()`
 	* `void setId(Long id)`